 (b) A single grant to any one institution shall not exceed $400,000.

 Subd.
 1a.
 Pathways program.
-The pathways program may provide grants-in-aid for developing programs which assist in the transition of persons from welfare to work and assist individuals at or below 200 percent of the federal poverty guidelines.
+The pathways program may provide grants-in-aid for developing programs which assist in the transition of persons from welfare to work.
 The program is to be operated by the board.
 The board shall consult and coordinate with program administrators at the department of economic security to design and provide services for temporary assistance for needy families recipients.

-Pathways grants-in-aid may be awarded to educational or other nonprofit training institutions for education and training programs and services supporting education and training programs that serve eligible recipients.
+Pathways grants-in-aid may be awarded to educational or other nonprofit training institutions for education and training programs that serve public assistance recipients transitioning from public assistance to employment.